 It is for this reason that purple wedding flowers are a popular year-round choice, as it signifies that the happy couple should be treated like royalty on their special day.

-Purple Flowers Exudes Success
+Purple Flowers Represent success

 In recent years, purple roses’ meaning has expanded somewhat to also include a recognition of success, achievement, or high honor.